Tag: dealing with disappointment

 How to Tackle Disappointment Head On

-Blog researched and written by Industry Scholar Intern from the NYC Public Schools, Valerie Vallejo.
-Valerie had some great points.
-We do agree it is helpful to explore early connections to disappointment and your current experiences with achievement, success, relationships, and self-worth.
 You would be surprised how patterns continue to follow us in different aspects of our life.
 Therapy is a powerful tool that can help if you live in NY.
-Mindset Coaching for Black Women in Business is also available if you need to disrupt your relationship with disappointment.
+Mindset Coaching for Black Women in Business is also available if you need to disrupt your relationship with disappointment or perfectionism so you can lead and build with confidence.